jvalenzuela/l5x/README.txt

         normal read/write activities, setting this attribute to None will delete any existing comment.

+        Recent versions of RSLogix have implemented maintaining comments and descriptions in multiple languages.
+Adding, removing, or modifying comments with the L5X package will only affect comments in the project's current language.
+Changing the current language, or manipulating comments in other languages is currently not implemented.

 Consumed tags include these additional read/write attributes:

 producer